osiell/oerplib/doc/source/tutorials.rst

 Another nice functionnality is the reports generation (related to the ``/report`` `RPC` service) with the :func:`report <oerplib.OERP.report>` method.
-You have to supply the name of the report, the name of the OSV model and the ID of the record related::
+You have to supply the name of the report, the name of the model and the ID of the record related::

     >>> oerp.report('sale.order', 'sale.order', 1)